New York | New Jersey Fair Debt Collections Practices Act Attorneys

 Most people know when they owe institutions money and wait in dread of that first collection call.
 However, there are some instances where even people who believe they are debt-free may begin to receive collections calls.
 If you find yourself in this position, your first instinct might be to shrug this off.
 However, it is worth looking into.

-Not only can our experienced debt collection lawyers put a stop to the phone calls, but he can also help you determine if the debt is legitimate.
+Not only can our experienced debt collection lawyers put a stop to the phone calls, but they can also help you determine if the debt is legitimate.
 Note that there are several instances that might result in collections actions you did not expect.

 Hackers now have access to more data than ever before.
 This results from more online transactions and consumers storing personal data in the cloud.
 Because of this, it is possible that a fraudster used your personal information to open an account.
 You may be held liable for this account until you prove you did not open it.